How Much Does Renters Insurance Cost in New York?

 Read a full Progressive renters insurance review.

-A.M.
-Best - Financial Strength RatingA+
+| A.M.
+Best - Financial Strength Rating | A+ |

 How Renters Insurance Works?

-Renters insurance covers losses and damages to a homeowner’s apartment and the items in it.
-It covers unexpected personal property
+Renters insurance covers losses and damages to a tenant's personal property within the rental unit along with potential liabilities.
+It covers unexpected personal property damage, theft, and legal liability.

 Renters insurance is an affordable way to protect your personal belongings in your rental home.

-What’s the Difference Between Renters and Homeowners Insurance?
+What's the Difference Between Renters' and Homeowners' Insurance?

 Renters insurance is similar to homeowners insurance but differs in two ways.

-• Renters insurance is much cheaper than homeowners insurance - Because you don't need to cover as much liability, naturally, the premiums are much lower.
+- Renters insurance is much cheaper than homeowners insurance - Because you don't need to cover as much liability, naturally, the premiums are much lower.

 Renters Insurance is Necessary Coverage